Faraway Foshan

 My next trip I would like to be more relaxing, unfortunately I researched theme parks in China after my adventures.
 The rides are made by foreign companies and are generally clones of rides elsewhere.
 One theme park in Shanghai has seven rollercoasters but some guy thinks the scariest rollercoaster in China is in Shenzhen.
 I’ll probably avoid the tallest and scariest rollercoasters in China thank you very much, but I may have to checkout a water park or Hong Kong Disneyland again.

 As always I uploaded the best pictures to Flickr, though that is getting harder and harder to do, the Internet or VPN slows or craps out and my data gets lost, it is very frustrating.
 WeChat and even Instagram are more popular in China.
-I’ve included a few photos and I added some rollercoaster videos taken by “a professional”.
+I’ve included a photo of a tiger literally in our hotel above, plus I added some rollercoaster videos taken by “a professional”.
 You can leave comments below telling me I should have rode the last coaster, but watching the videos, the Ten Inversion Rollercoaster looks crazier, I rode that, no problems, I had just had enough and didn’t want to stare down from that high up, even if it is safe.